amazon-ion/ion-docs/_books/ion-1-1/src/macros.md

 (:getOk "192.168.1.101" "index.html")
 ```

 Macros are an encoding-level concern, and their use in the data stream is invisible to consuming applications.
-For writers, macros are always optional--a writer can always elect to write their data using value literals instead.
+For writers, macros are always optional—a writer can always elect to write their data using value literals instead.

 For a guided walkthrough of what macros can do, see [Macros by example](macros/macros_by_example.md).